Diana, Princess of Wales: Problems and separation

-Although she blamed Camilla Parker Bowles for her marital troubles, Diana began to believe her husband had also been involved in other affairs.
-In October 1993, Diana wrote to her butler Paul Burrell, telling him that she believed her husband was now in love with his personal assistant Tiggy Legge-Bourke—who was also his sons' former nanny—and was planning to have her killed "to make the path clear for him to marry Tiggy".
+Although she blamed Parker Bowles for her marital troubles, Diana began to believe her husband had been involved in other affairs.
+In October 1993 Diana wrote to her butler Paul Burrell, telling him that she believed her husband was now in love with his personal assistant Tiggy Legge-Bourke—who was also his sons' former nanny—and was planning to have her killed "to make the path clear for him to marry Tiggy".
 Legge-Bourke had been hired by Charles as a young companion for his sons while they were in his care, and Diana was resentful of Legge-Bourke and her relationship with the young princes.
-Prince Charles sought public understanding via a televised interview with Jonathan Dimbleby on 29 June 1994.
-In the interview, he said he had rekindled his relationship with Camilla in 1986 only after his marriage to Diana had "irretrievably broken down".
-In the same year, Diana's affair with James Hewitt was exposed in detail in the book Princess in Love by Anna Pasternak, with Hewitt acting as the main source.
+Charles sought public understanding via a televised interview with Jonathan Dimbleby on 29 June 1994.
+In the interview, he said he had rekindled his relationship with Parker Bowles in 1986 only after his marriage to Diana had "irretrievably broken down".
+In the same year, Diana's affair with Hewitt was exposed in detail in the book Princess in Love by Anna Pasternak, with Hewitt acting as the main source.
 Diana was evidently disturbed and outraged when the book was released, although Pasternak claimed Hewitt had acted with Diana's support to avoid having the affair covered in Andrew Morton's second book.

-In the same year, the News of the World claimed that Diana had made over 300 phone calls to the married art dealer Oliver Hoare.
-These calls were proven to have been made both from her Kensington Palace apartment and from the phone box just outside the palace.
+In the same year, the News of the World claimed that Diana had had an affair with the married art dealer Oliver Hoare.
 According to Hoare's obituary, there was little doubt she had been in a relationship with him.
-However, Diana denied any romantic relationship with Hoare, whom she described as a friend, and said that "a young boy" was the source of the nuisance calls made to Hoare.
-She was also linked by the press to rugby union player Will Carling and private equity investor Theodore J. Forstmann, yet these claims were neither confirmed nor proven.
+However, Diana denied any romantic relationship with Hoare, whom she described as a friend.
+She was also linked by the press to the rugby union player Will Carling and private equity investor Theodore J. Forstmann, yet these claims were neither confirmed nor proven.